+SENIORS!
 Are You ready for an iPad?
-Expand your horizons with this powerful new tablet.
+Expand your horizons using a tablet as your personal assistant.

-Today, so many people have a Smartphone that we hardly even notice when someone pulls one out and makes a call or takes a picture of something or someone.
+For example, today so many people have a Smartphone that we hardly even notice when someone around you pulls one out and makes a call or takes a picture of something or someone.

-Well, one of the technology tools tht is evolving is the desktop computer.
-The big display and large computer cabinet are giving way to the notebook computer and the "pad" or "Tablet" .
+Well, one of the technology tools that is quickly evolving into a user friendly device is the desktop computer.
+The big display and large computer cabinet are giving way to the notebook computer and also into what are called a "pad" or "Tablet" .

-These are portable devices (in many sizes0 made with the display being a touchscreen, which lets the user perform the same tasks as they did on their bulky desktop or even notebook, but easier and often faster.
+These are portable devices, produced in many sizes made with a display that is a touchscreen, which lets the user perform the same tasks as they did on their bulky desktop or even notebook, but easier and often much faster.

 My favorite of these portable devices is the iPad made by Apple Computers, and I heartily recommend the use of these to everyone.

 PC Users, a confused Senior